Jules369-ZM/LegacyFullStackCertification/pinterest-clone/README.md

 # Pinterest Clone

 A full-stack web application that replicates the core features of Pinterest.
-Users can create boards, upload pins, like and comment on content, and browse an image-based social platform.
+Users can link to images, create pins, like and comment on content, browse user walls, and enjoy a Pinterest-style masonry layout.

 ## Features

-- User registration and authentication
+- GitHub OAuth authentication
-- Create and manage boards (collections of pins)
-- Upload images and create pins with titles and descriptions
+- Link to images (instead of uploading) to create pins
+- Delete pins you've created
 - Browse all pins in a Pinterest-style masonry grid
+- View individual user walls by clicking on usernames
 - Like pins and view like counts
 - Comment on pins with threaded discussions
 - Responsive design with modal pin details
-- Image upload with file validation (5MB limit)
+- Broken image detection with placeholder replacement
+- Create and manage boards (collections of pins)

 ## Technologies Used

 - **Backend**: Node.js, Express.js, MongoDB, Mongoose
-- **Authentication**: Passport.js with local strategy
+- **Authentication**: Passport.js with GitHub OAuth
-- **File Upload**: Multer for image handling
-- **Frontend**: HTML, CSS, JavaScript (vanilla)
+- **Frontend**: HTML, CSS, JavaScript (vanilla), jQuery, Masonry.js
-- **Security**: bcryptjs for password hashing, express-session for sessions
+- **Security**: express-session for sessions
+- **Image Handling**: Client-side broken image detection

 ## Installation and Setup